Jim Mair (musician): Biography

 Mair was raised in Winnipeg, Manitoba, and graduated from Silver Heights Collegiate in 1984.
 That same year, his quintet won top high school combo in Canada and he was selected lead tenor in the Canadian High School All Star Jazz Ensemble.
 His school band directors were Wilfred Jones and Jim Mackay.
 In June 1986, he was profiled in DOWNBEAT magazine as a young musician deserving of wider recognition.

 In 1988, Mair graduated from the University of Mary (U-Mary) in Bismarck, North Dakota, with a Bachelor of Science degree in Music Education.
 In 1990, he graduated from the Kansas City Conservatory of Music and Dance (UMKC) at the University of Missouri with a Master of Arts degree in music.
 He studied with Scott Prebys and Loran Eckroth at U-Mary from 1984 to 1988, with Mike Parkinson, Gary Foster and Tim Timmons at UMKC from 1988 to 1990, and did additional studies at the Banff Summer Jazz Workshop with Dave Holland, Kenny Wheeler and Pat LaBarbera in 1988.
 He is a two-time full fellowship recipient at the Aspen Music Festival in 1989 and 1990.

 Mair was Professor of Music and Director of Instrumental and Jazz Studies at Kansas City Kansas Community College (KCKCC) from 1999 to 2023.
 In 2014, his college big band performed at the 30th annual Havana Jazz Festival in Cuba.
-He has also served as the Artistic Director and Founder of the Kansas City Jazz Alliance, the Kansas City High School and Middle School Jazz All Stars program, and the Kansas City Jazz Summit, which includes the annual Basically Basie Competition.
-From 2003 to 2010, he served as the Artistic Director and Conductor for the Kansas City Jazz Orchestra, which he co-founded, and is also a co-founder of the Prairie Village Jazz Festival.
+He is the Founder and Artistic Director of the Kansas City Jazz Alliance, the Kansas City High School and Middle School Jazz All Stars program, and the Kansas City Jazz Summit, which includes the annual Basically Basie Competition.
+Jim is the Founder of the Kansas City Jazz Orchestra and also the original Artistic Director and Conductor leading the KCJO from 2003 to 2011.
+He is also a co-founder of the Prairie Village Jazz Festival.

 Mair has served on the faculty at the College of Southern Idaho, the International Music Camp, and the Charlie Parker Academy of the Arts.
 In addition, he has served as a staff writer for the Saxophone Journal and since 1992 as an artist and clinician for the Selmer Company.
 Mair has conducted the North Dakota, South Dakota and Idaho All-State Jazz Ensembles (twice each) and the Kansas City All District Jazz Band (six times).
 While teaching in Idaho from 1995 to 1999, his radio show Table Down Front was broadcast across the northwest on NPR affiliates.
 His performance credits include appearances at the Havana Jazz Festival, the New York City JVC Jazz Festival, Montreux Jazz Festival, IAJE Convention, JEN Convention, Carnegie Recital Hall, Birdland, Showman’s Cafe in New York City and the Duchin Room in Sun Valley, Idaho.